Site icon Bia review

 10. Conclusion

-For its price, the KZ ZS5 offers an outstanding value, providing a taste of high-end hybrid IEM technology without the high-end price tag.
-It’s not without its flaws, but for listeners seeking an affordable IEM with a fun, engaging sound, the KZ ZS5 is hard to beat.
+For what it costs, the KZ ZS5 is tremendous value.
+It gives you a taste of the high-end hybrid IEM technology without even coming close to the high-end price tag.
+Not that it doesn’t have its flaws but for those amateurs seeking a fun, engaging sound without breaking the bank, the KZ ZS5 is as good as one gets.

 Exit mobile version